Dcamy/Dcamy/README.md

 - 👀 I’m interested in a lot different shit but mostly crypto and the lack of plug and play tools for crypto companies

-- 🌱 I’m currently learning React JS, Solidity, everything... never did any coding at all untile a few weeks ago when I downloaded a React template that looks nice but is missing a lot of what I want, and much of what is there are deadend links. i.e. News letter Signup puts the data where?
-No lol.
+- 🌱 I’m currently learning React JS, Solidity, everything... never did any coding at all until a few weeks ago when I downloaded a React template that looks nice but is missing a lot of what I want, and much of what is there are deadend links. i.e. News letter Signup puts the data where?
+No where lol, Signup does what?
+Nothing.

 - 💞️ I’m looking to collaborate on Discord Bot builds, TG bot builds, Website builds, IPFS, everything I claim to be able to do here...
 I'm going to get sorted http://dcamy.com.s3-website.us-east-2.amazonaws.com/ check the pricing page for the desired features and /help ---> Dcamy plan’s features for feature discriptions